 This is why, in Gottlieb’s words, we have to go through the tunnel and not around it.
 Going through the tunnel might mean doing things that are scary for you, until the fear subsides or you learn how to manage it, or both.
-For some of us it might mean starting therapy, so you can explore the root causes of your anxiety.
+For some of us it might mean starting online therapy, so you can explore the root causes of your anxiety.

 Whatever the tunnel looks like for you, don’t spend your whole life trying to go around it.
 Feel the fear and discomfort well up inside you and go through it anyways.
 Though it may be the more challenging path, you will come out the other side stronger, more resilient, and grateful you didn’t let anxiety continue to run the show.